 Audi Site Ingolstadt

-Production of the Audi A4: Assembly – Final acceptance
+Production of the Audi A4: Assembly – Fitting the wheels

 The indicated consumption and emissions values were determined according to the legally specified measuring methods.
 Since September 1, 2017, type approval for certain new vehicles has been performed in accordance with the Worldwide Harmonized Light Vehicles Test Procedure (WLTP), a more realistic test procedure for measuring fuel consumption and CO2 emissions.
 Since September 1, 2018, the WLTP has gradually replaced the New European Driving Cycle (NEDC).
 Due to the more realistic test conditions, the consumption and CO2 emission values measured are in many cases higher than the values measured according to the NEDC.
 Additional information about the differences between WLTP and NEDC is available at www.audi.de/wltp.